lamtalaa/Loveboard/README.md

 - Logging in as each user (passphrase).
 - Creating a postcard with every attachment type.
 - Switching surprise mode, mood stickers, and verifying realtime updates on two devices.
-- Long-press to ensure floating hearts sync.
-- Allowing notifications on desktop + phone and confirming that the other user receives an alert when you post a postcard, change mood, or send hearts (requires HTTPS + deployed Edge function).
+- Allowing notifications on desktop + phone and confirming that the other user receives an alert when you post a postcard or change mood (requires HTTPS + deployed Edge function).

 Enjoy Loveboard!💗